 Lutetium

-Lutetium intolerance is rare but can result from medical exposure, industrial contact, or heavy metal accumulation.
-Supporting detoxification, reducing exposure, and using targeted supplements can help mitigate symptoms and promote overall health.
+Lutetium sensitivity is rare but can result from medical exposure, industrial contact, or heavy metal accumulation.

 -

-No Biological Role – Lutetium has no known use in the human body, so it tends to accumulate in tissues like the bones, liver, or lymph nodes, leading to low-level toxicity.
+No biological role: The body has no natural use for lutetium, so it may accumulate in tissues such as the bones, liver, or lymph nodes.

 -